SimonMaracine/checkers-engine/engine/protocol.md

 The string of a message can contain arbitrary whitespace around tokens.

-If a received command is invalid in any way, it should be ignored completely and the receiver (engine) may respond with the message **ALERT**.
+If a received command is invalid in any way, it should be ignored completely by the engine.

 Messages can consist of any number of characters and, as a consequence, any number of tokens.
 Both the GUI and the engine should account for messages of any size.